-Function: This command displays the result of the specified expression or the specified text string at the specified coordinates on the display screen.
+Function: This command displays the result of the specified expression or the specified text

 - The coordinates of the point at the upper left corner of the effective area of the Locate command are (1, 1), and coordinate values can be specified in the range of 1 to 290 for the x-coordinate and 1 to 290 for the y-coordinate.
 Note, however, that the actual dot count of the ClassPad screen is 160 × 240. - An expression result is displayed as a single line.